On thermodynamics of compact objects: Microcanonical ensemble

 Before going into the example, let's first have a general discussion.
 The total differential of entropy $S(U,V_{th}, N)$, directly from the fundamental relation (\ref{firstlaw}), is given as

 where

 It is clear that in order to have a consistent picture we have to define the thermodynamic volume, in analogy to the canonical (\ref{dVth0}) and grand canonical (\ref{dVth}) cases, as

-Here again we have the issue we ran into in the other ensembles.
+Here again, we have the issue we ran into in the other ensembles.
 If the spatial dependence in $s$ can be separated from the quantities measured at infinity, we can simply find the expression for $V_{th}$, otherwise it is not clear if an explicit expression can be obtained.
-The entropy is obtained as